VayCay Couple

 Share on FacebookShare on Twitter

-If you are planning a trip and want to eat well, this guide covers the dishes worth knowing, what they actually are, where you are most likely to come across them, and a few practical points that make eating out easier.
-If you are still planning the wider trip, start with our Dominican Republic travel guide for a broader look at the country.
+If you are planning a trip and want to know what to eat in the Dominican Republic, this guide focuses on the dishes worth prioritising, what they are, and where you are most likely to find them.
+If you are still mapping out the wider trip, start with Dominican Republic travel guide for a broader overview.

-Dominican cuisine is shaped by Spanish, African and Taíno influences, but what matters most on the plate is balance.
-A typical meal often combines starch, protein and something fried or stewed.
-Plantains appear everywhere.
-So do rice and beans.
-Garlic, oregano, onion, coriander, citrus and slow-cooked sauces do a lot of the work.
+Dominican cuisine is shaped by Spanish, African and Taíno influences, but on the plate it is defined more by habit and balance than by labels.
+A typical meal often includes a starch, a protein, something fried or stewed, and seasoning that adds depth without overwhelming the dish.

 DishWhat it isBest for

-La Bandera DominicanaRice, beans, meat, salad and often fried plantainEveryday lunch
+La Bandera DominicanaRice, beans, meat, salad and often fried plantainLunch

-MangúMashed green plantain, often served with onions, eggs, cheese or salamiBreakfast
+MangúMashed green plantain with onions, often served with eggs, cheese or salamiBreakfast

 TostonesTwice-fried green plantainSide dish or snack